 We were anchored somewhere in France on the Mediterranean coast.
 Due to our captain being very cautious, we put 8 shackles in the water.

-But when it was time to heave up the anchor, we were so much delayed because our chain was covered in mud starting from the 5th shackle all the way to the anchor.
+But when it was time to heave up the anchor, we were delayed because our chain was covered in mud starting from the 5th shackle all the way to the anchor.

 We have to heave it slowly so the anchor wash could wash it off.